p-funk/fegis/README.md

 # FEGIS

-FEGIS is a runtime framework for structured cognition and persistent memory in language models built with Anthropic's Model Context Protocol.
-It allows schema-defined cognitive modes to be dynamically registered, invoked, and stored as structured memory using vector embeddings and semantic context.
-Think: programmable thinking tools with recallable memory.
+FEGIS is a runtime framework for structured cognition and persistent cognitive artifacts in language models built with Anthropic's Model Context Protocol.
+It allows schema-defined cognitive modes to be dynamically registered, invoked, and stored as structured cognitive artifacts using vector embeddings and semantic context.
+Think: programmable thinking tools with recallable cognitive artifacts.

 FEGIS is not a cognitive system — it's the foundation for building your own.

+In FEGIS, cognition refers to the structured use of dynamic tools (called modes) to capture, evaluate, and relate thoughts.
+These tools are defined in archetypes and allow the model to engage in different types of cognitive activity such as reflection, awareness, and analysis.
+Rather than simulating cognition through unstructured prompting, FEGIS enables schema-driven cognition where every thought becomes a searchable, persistent, and context-rich artifact.

 ## Key Capabilities

 - **Schema-Defined Cognition**: Define custom cognitive modes in YAML with structured fields and metadata
-- **Persistent Memory**: Store cognitive artifacts with full provenance (mode, UUID, timestamp, metadata)
+- **Persistent Cognitive Artifacts**: Store cognitive artifacts with full provenance (mode, UUID, timestamp, metadata)
 - **Semantic Retrieval**: Search for previous cognitive artifacts by content similarity or direct UUID lookup
 - **Vectorized Storage**: Utilize embeddings for efficient semantic search across artifacts
 - **Model-Agnostic Format**: Your cognitive artifacts persist across different models and sessions

 ## What FEGIS Enables

-- Create agents whose thinking can reference, reflect on, and build upon prior cognitive artifacts
+- Develop agents that reference, reflect on, and build upon prior cognitive artifacts
-- Own and host your memory — everything is local, inspectable, and portable
+- Own a fully local, portable, and inspectable Cognitive Archive
-- Build a personal **Cognitive Archive** — a persistent, structured body of thought that can be searched, retrieved, and extended across time
+- Maintain a persistent, structured body of thought that can be searched, retrieved, and extended over time
-- Building modes of cognition in a layered way that enables emergent tool choice
+- Layer modes of cognition to support emergent tool use

 ## Architecture

 FEGIS consists of several key components: